eraserhd/vim-kiwi/README.md

 Abbreviations
 -------------

-The supported abbreviations are "It", "Describe", and "Context".
-The leading caps are there to prevent the abbreviations from being triggered accidently and to make using them a choice.
-Typing "It" followed by a non-word character will expand to the following:
+The supported abbreviations are "It", "Describe", "Pending", and "Context".
+The leading caps are there to prevent the abbreviations from being triggered accidently.
+Typing "It" followed by a non-word character will expand to the
+following:

     it(@"_", ^{
     });

 (`_` is the cursor's location.)
-"Describe" and "Context" expand in the same way.
+"Describe", "Pending", and "Context" expand in the same way.

 Installation
 ------------